Interested Further Study in Chemistry?

 Admission to Candidacy:The individual must file for admission to candidacy at the same time he or she submits the program of study.
 The candidate must have a grade point average of 3.0 or above to be eligible for admission to candidacy.

-Scholarships are Available for Qualified Graduate Students for 12 Months.
+Scholarships are Available for Qualified Graduate Students for 9 Months.
+Summer support depends on the availability of funds.